Mansionair

 Mansionair is an Australian indie electronic trio formed in 2014.
-Mansionair signed with Glassnote Records and have released several singles including "Easier", "Astronaut - Something About Your Love", and "Violet City", which landed on the Billboard Rock Airplay charts.
+They signed with Glassnote Records in 2015.
+Their single "Astronaut – Something About Your Love" peaked on the Billboard Rock Airplay charts.

 In 2017, their collaboration with Odesza and WYNNE, "Line of Sight", charted on the US Alternative Songs and Dance/Electronic Songs charts.
 Their first full-length album, Shadowboxer, was released on 1 March 2019.

-Mansionair's second studio album, Happiness, Guaranteed was released on 29 April 2022.
+Mansionair's second studio album, Happiness, Guaranteed., was released on 29 April 2022.

+In December 2022, the group released the live EP The Sahā Sessions.

+In May 2025, they issued the single "Lose Yourself Again", from their upcoming third studio album.